anam16/R-workflow-ChillPLS/data/Readme.md

 ## Usage Notes

-- These datasets are used in the R Markdown analysis script `Genotipos_Phno.Rmd`.
+- These datasets are used in the R Markdown analysis script `Genotipos_Pheno.Rmd`.